College Planning

 ASVAB (Armed Services Vocational Aptitude Battery) was originally designed to predict future academic and occupational success in military occupations.
 However, the ASVAB assesses academic ability and predicts success in a wide variety of occupations. http://www.asvabprogram.com/

-Idaho CIS (Career Information System) idahocis.org the Idaho Department of Labor’s Career Information System.
+Idaho CIS (Career Information System) idahocis.org is the Idaho Department of Labor’s Career Information System.

 College Applications

-September 17, 2019 Seniors: Many of you have begun the process of applying to college.
-If you know where you want to apply, there is no reason not to begin now.
-If you don’t know, it’s time to start considering options.
-Come see me if you have any questions or need ideas.
-My office has a large number of college brochures and info packs, all dutifully filed for easy access.
 College Applications and Deadlines: Many college application deadlines are in January and February.
-However, the deadlines are in the fall, if you want full consideration for scholarships, or if you want to apply to ‘early admission’ or ‘early decision’ For example, NSA’s application deadline is Feb 15th, but for early admission, it’s Dec 1st.
+However, the deadlines are in the fall, if you want full consideration for scholarships, or if you want to apply to ‘early admission’ or ‘early decision’.
+For example, NSA’s application deadline is February 15th, but for early admission, it’s December 1st.
 If you know where you want to go, there may be advantages to applying and committing early, such as scholarships as an incentive.
-For more information about early applications, here is a useful article: https://bigfuture.collegeboard.org/get-in/applying-101/the-facts-about-applying-early-is-it-right-for-you Most applications are online, so if you’re interested in a particular college, look on the internet now and quickly determine what is required, so nothing surprises you:
+For more information about early applications, here is a helpful article: https://bigfuture.collegeboard.org/get-in/applying-101/the-facts-about-applying-early-is-it-right-for-you Most applications are online, so if you’re interested in a particular college, look on the internet now and quickly determine what is required, so nothing surprises you:

 • Check specific deadlines, and don’t wait until the last minute.